riverbed/steelscript-appfwk/docs/managing.rst

 As described under :ref:`creating a new project`, a file called :ref:`manage.py <directory layout>` has been linked inside your project folder.
-Executing this file will present a large number of subcommands available for performing maintenace and development with the server.
+Executing this file will present a large number of subcommands available for performing maintenance and development with the server.
 The one we are considering is called ``runserver``.
 See below for example help output:

 .. code-block:: console